syncfusion-content/xamarin-docs/Xamarin/SfLinearGauge/Getting-Started.md

 # Getting Started

-This section explains the entire process of creating SfLinearGauge and configuring its properties.
+This section explains you the steps to configure a SfLinearGauge control in a real-time scenario and also provides a walk-through on some of the customization features available in SfLinearGauge control.

 ## Referencing Essential Studio Components in Your Solution